chiizzy1/potion/README.md

 ## Design Decisions

-1. **Framework**: I chose Next.js 15 with TypeScript for its robust server-side rendering capabilities, static site generation, and strong typing support .
+1. **Framework**: I chose Next.js 15 with TypeScript for its robust server-side rendering capabilities, static site generation, and strong typing support.

 2. **UI Components**: I utilized shadcn/ui components for a consistent and customizable design system.

 3. **Styling**: Tailwind CSS was used for rapid development and easy customization.

 4. **State Management**: React's built-in useState and useEffect hooks Ire used for local state management, as the application's complexity didn't warrant a more complex state management solution.
+I also used TanStack Query to handle states when interacting with the API.

 5. **Image Generation**: I implemented client-side image generation using HTML Canvas to create shareable trader stats images without server-side dependencies.

 6. **Responsive Design**: The table is designed to be responsive, with a scrollable horizontal view on smaller screens.
+I used TanStack Table to build a robust and responsive table.

 ## Assumptions